innolitics/n2y/README.md

 - Add a mermaid diagram plugin
 - Make page and database mentions more efficient; fix bug related to circular references with page mentions
 - Fix pagination bug that occurred with databases with more than 100 pages
+- Make it easier to use multiple plugins for the same class

 ### v0.4.1